MEDEA'S TV TROPES

 • Medea is a decent tango and ballroom dancer.

-Supernatural Gold Eyes: Laurel's gift to Medea granted her a powerful ability - glowing yellow eyes that pierce through the veil between the worlds, allowing her to sense and see the creatures of the Underworld lurking in the shadows.
+Supernatural Gold Eyes: Laurel’s gift to Medea gave her glowing yellow eyes that can cut through the veil between the worlds, allowing her to sense and see the creatures of the Underworld hiding in the shadows.
+However, these eyes don’t cure the blindness in her left eye.
+That eye can only see the creatures of the Underworld; for everything else, it remains completely dark.

 Take Up My Sword: Ma'at du Cronos gives Medea his katana, which he had named "Aku," renaming it "Zen-Aku" as he passes away after Medea gave him a reason to exist and helped him regain his honour in the du Cronos Dynasty before beating him.
 From that point on, Medea rarely uses it in combat but always carries it with her as a Battle Trophy and tribute to preserve Ma'at's memory.

 Crystal Dragon Jesus: More like ''artificial human necromancer female Jesus'', but still.
 She is a twisted and flawed interpretation of the classic Messiah, a female take on Jesus that defies certain conventions and expectations.
-With a heart that is both black and gold, she stands on the razor's edge between good and evil, a beacon of hope and deliverance to some, a foreboding omen of impending doom to others.
+With a heart that’s both black and gold, she straddles the line between good and evil.
+A beacon of hope and deliverance to some, a foreboding omen of impending doom to others.
 And yet, despite her flaws and imperfections, she still manages to embody the spirit of the Messiah, a symbol of might, courage, and selflessness that inspires awe and admiration in all who witness her deeds.

 • Laurel dreamed of her birth/creation.